 The Laboratory welcomes feedback and suggestions on how to further improve our efforts for effectively recruiting individuals from diverse populations and encouraging their participation in our educational programs.
 Please email any comments or suggestions to Dr. David J. Stewart, Executive Director, Meetings & Courses Program.

 Cold Spring Harbor Laboratory is dedicated to pursuing its twin missions of research and education in the biological sciences.
 The Laboratory is committed to fostering a working environment that encourages and supports unfettered scientific inquiry and the free and open exchange of ideas that are the hallmarks of academic freedom.
-The Laboratory aims to maintain a safe and respectful environment for all attendees of our meetings and courses program and associated support staff by providing an environment free from discrimination and harassment, in accordance with federal, state or local law.
+The Laboratory aims to maintain a safe and respectful environment for all attendees of our meetings and courses and associated support staff, by providing an environment free from discrimination and harassment, in accordance with federal, state, and local laws.

 Consistent with the Laboratory's missions, commitments and policies, the purpose of this Code is to set forth the Laboratory's expectations for the professional conduct of individuals participating in the Laboratory's meetings program, including organizers, session chairs, invited speakers, presenters, attendees and sponsors.
 This Code is intended to be consistent with the policies the Laboratory has in place governing conduct by its own faculty, trainees, students and employees.

-By registering and attending meeting participants agree to:
+By registering and attending a CSHL meeting, participants agree to:

-1. Treat fellow meeting participants and Cold Spring Harbor staff with respect, civility and fairness, and without bias based on race, color, religion, sex, national origin, citizenship status, sexual orientation, gender identity or expression, age, disability, marital status, veteran status, genetic information, or any other criteria prohibited under applicable federal, state or local law.
+- Treat fellow meeting participants and CSHL staff with respect, civility and fairness, and without bias based on race, color, religion, sex, national origin, citizenship status, sexual orientation, gender identity or expression, age, disability, marital status, veteran status, genetic information, or any other criteria prohibited under applicable federal, state or local law.

-2. Use all Cold Spring Harbor Laboratory facilities, equipment, computers, supplies and resources responsibly and appropriately, as you would at your home institution.
+- Use all CSHL facilities, equipment, computers, supplies and resources responsibly and appropriately, as you would at your home institution.

-3. Abide by the alcohol policy (see below).
+- Abide by the CSHL Meeting Alcohol Policy (see below).

 Similarly, meeting participants agree to refrain from:

-2. Behavior that is disrespectful of others and unprofessional interpersonal behavior that interferes with the working and learning environment.
+- Behavior that is disrespectful of others, and unprofessional interpersonal behavior that interferes with the working and learning environment.

-3. Unwanted physical contact with others or threats of such contact.
+- Unwanted physical contact with others, or threats of such contact.

-6. Misappropriation of Laboratory property or excessive use of resources for personal use.
+- Misappropriation of Laboratory property or excessive personal use of resources.

 Breaches or Violations of the Code of Conduct